This clash of modern and Greek mythology is an exposé not meant for the weak; it’s sharing the best modern mythology and its evolution through media.

 The University of Cambridge: Facility of Classics explains how modern-day heroes have courage, selflessness, and physical strength or bravery.
 They’re seen as role models and show humanity’s sense of morality.

 The ancient Greeks had different ideas of heroism.
-They still believed in strength and courage, but noble birth war, murder, and boasting were glorified.
+They still believed in strength and courage, but noble birth, war, murder, and boasting were glorified.

 “The Silence of the Girls”

 Briseis is a strong-willed girl forced into an impossible situation.
-While the Iliad focuses on the men fighting over pride, Briseis gives a voice to the women who suffered at the hands of men and war.
+While the Iliad focuses on men fighting over pride, Briseis gives a voice to the women who suffered at the hands of men and war.

 Some women choose to make a life for themselves with the Greeks while others still see them as the enemy.
 The Trojan women find solace in their community.
 When one girl is set free at the expense of another, they still support her since none have a choice in the matter.